YasmineAbedour/DetectionTrackingMRL/README.md

 Using [BlobTracking.jl](https://github.com/baggepinnen/BlobTracking.jl) package, which uses [Laplacian-of-Gaussian filtering](https://en.wikipedia.org/wiki/Blob_detection) (from [Images.jl](https://juliaimages.org/latest/function_reference/#Images.blob_LoG)) and a Kalman filter from [LowLevelParticleFilters.jl](https://github.com/baggepinnen/LowLevelParticleFilters.jl).

+The track_particles.jl script allows to track blobs on a video.

-This portion of the code opens the video and creates a iterable stack of frames, that is then stored in "vid"
+This portion of the code opens the video and creates a iterable stack of frames, which is then stored in "vid"

 ```Julia
 path = "C:\\Users\\Yasmine\\SANDBOX\\git files\\pontedera\\images_semaine1\\h2o2_1_whitouttag.mp4"